ElliotKillick/windows-vs-linux-loader-architecture/README.md

                 } else {
                     if (!LdrpDetourExistAtStart)
                         ++LdrpWorkInProgress;
-                    // LdrpUpdateStatistics is a very small function with one branch on whether we're a LoaderWorker thread LdrpUpdateStatistics();
+                    // LdrpUpdateStatistics is a very small function with one branch on whether we're a loader worker thread LdrpUpdateStatistics();
                 }
             }